Why Migratory Bird Ringing Is Important for Belarus’ Lowland Bogs Conservation?

 Climate change and the impact of human agricultural activities are disrupting the delicate balance in the bog.
 These factors trigger complex processes that can alter species composition and render the ecosystem unsuitable for native species and migratory birds alike.

 The most common changes are due to reed overgrowth.
-The large-scale reclamation efforts during the 1980s, coupled with increased drought and the cessation of large livestock grazing by the local population in Sporovskoye have led to excessive vegetation.
+The large-scale reclamation efforts during the 1980s, coupled with increased drought and the cessation of large livestock grazing by the local population in Sporauskaye have led to excessive vegetation.

 Tall sedge hummocks are a favored nesting place for the Aquatic Warbler and other small birds.